-Family & Consumer Sciences Enrichment 8 80975
+FCS Enrichment 8 80975

-FCS Enrichment is an 8th grade Family & Consumer Sciences elective course.
-This is an exploratory-based curriculum consisting of four units: Food Science, Interior Design, Entrepreneurship, and Clothing Construction.
-Food Science is a food-lab based unit where students will explore current food issues facing Americans today, including modern day food production and processing, food technology, and nutrition.
-Students will prepare a variety of recipes as they evaluate the discrepancies between mass-produced and home-cooked foods.
-The Interior Design unit teaches students about the basic elements of design, color, and space that will be applied as they design and create their own dream house.
-The Entrepreneurship unit requires students to create companies where they will develop, prepare, market & sell a product.
-Throughout the Clothing Construction unit, students will acquire basic hand sewing techniques as they produce an oversized pillow and several other items of their choosing.
+This is an exploratory based curriculum consisting of four units: Food Science, Entrepreneurship, Sewing, and Interior Design.
+Food Science is a food-lab-based unit where students will explore current food issues facing Americans today, including modern-day food production and processing, food technology, and nutrition.
+Students will prepare a variety of 'Farm to Table' recipes as they evaluate the discrepancies between mass-produced and home-cooked foods and compete for the title of Master Chef.
+Within these concepts, students will explore entrepreneurial learning, developing their own FCS companies.
+These companies will authentically develop, market, and produce their own unique products.
+Throughout the sewing unit, students will acquire basic hand sewing techniques as they produce an oversized pillow.
+Lastly, the Interior Design unit teaches students about the basic elements of design, color, and space that will be applied as they design and create their own dream house.

-^{}Please note that only one section of this course is available with a maximum enrollment of 24 students.
+\Please note that only one section of this course is available with a maximum enrollment of 24 students.